So, what exactly is Vedic Meditation?

 - Session 4: (90 minutes) Integration & follow-up support.
 How to become a daily meditator and enjoy all the benefits.

-The exact times for the courses vary and will be outlined at your Intro Talk.
+The exact times for the courses vary and will be outlined at your Intro Workshop.
 Usually, for weekday courses, the same session is offered in the morning and after work to accommodate everyone’s schedule.
 Other session times may also be available so it’s good to ask.
 I’ll do my best to accommodate your individual schedule.

 Step 3: Check in sessions and refresher courses.